At the south-eastern corner of the Spinney stands the eponymous

 The quotation is from Alexander Pope's Essay on Man, and a reflection on Cavendish's great wealth and fortune being snatched from him at

 the prime of his life.
-Pope was a great friend of Wentworth's father, the
+Pope was a great friend of hair bundles Wentworth's father, the

 first Earl.
 The inscription was